GoNorth expedition

-GoNorth (full name GoNorth: Geosciences in the Northern Arctic) is a Norwegian multidisciplinary Arctic research programme that included a series of expeditions into the Central Arctic in 2022, 2023, and 2024.
-The project aims to explore the Arctic Ocean — its seabed geology/subsea geology, the water column, sea ice, and biological components.
-GoNorth is organized into multiple work packages (WPs), covering areas like seabed geology, ice and sea ice cover, oceanography, biology, technology, and climate history.
+GoNorth (full name GoNorth: Geosciences in the Northern Arctic) is a Norwegian multidisciplinary Arctic research programme that included a series of expeditions into the central Arctic Ocean in 2022, 2023, and 2024.
+The programme aims to explore the Arctic Ocean — its seabed geology, the water column, sea ice, and biological components.
+The programme is planned to run until 2025.

 GoNorth is notable for its multidisciplinary approach and for carrying out annual expeditions north of Svalbard, Greenland, and across the Gakkel Ridge.
 In 2023, the expedition team discovered a new hydrothermal field in the Lena Trough between Svalbard and Greenland.

 Background

 Norway has an extended continental shelf in the Arctic Ocean, but scientific knowledge of this region remains limited due to harsh ice conditions and remoteness.
 GoNorth was established to fill gaps in geological, oceanographic, and climate records, while also contributing to international Arctic science.
 The programme builds on Norway’s polar research heritage, but with a stronger emphasis on seabed geology and continental margin processes.